Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions

 The network DA platform provides obvious benefits in managing and controlling epidemics, for example, in reducing the need for lockdowns while preventing infections and deaths, and in providing users tools to manage their personal risks.
-It provides a scalable and more accurate alternative to the digital or manual TTI programs developed by many governments, including that of NYC \cite{New-York-City21s}.
+It provides a scalable alternative to manual TTI programs, and a backend that delivers more accurate and actionable information than current digital TTI and exposure notification programs developed by many governments \cite{New-York-City21s,TraceTogether}.
 The effectiveness of such programs has been modelled \cite{Hellewell20a,Ferretti20a,Kucharski20a}, but their impact in practice is only beginning to be elucidated \cite{Wymant21a}.
-Given that many TTI programs are voluntary, and documentation of contacts is subjective, it will be important to compare both the control and cost effectiveness of manual trace programs with the more objective and automated network DA approach presented here.
+Given that many TTI programs are voluntary, and documentation of contacts in manual programs is subjective, it will be important to compare both the control and cost effectiveness of manual and digital trace programs with the more objective and automated network DA approach presented here.

 In addition to its health impacts, the COVID-19 pandemic has exacted an enormous economic toll on countries throughout the world \cite{Konig21w,Chang21a}.
 There is a continuing need to identify approaches that precisely and effectively control epidemics while minimizing economic disruption.
 With sufficient uptake and testing, the platform described here provides a means for achieving these dual aims.